Internal consistency of the Bible: Gospels

-According to Ehrman, a more important difference among the Gospels is with the book of John.
-He argues that the concept that Jesus existed before his birth, was a divine being, and became human is only claimed in the Gospel of John.
+Bart Ehrman argues that the concept of Jesus's preexistence as a divine being who became human is only claimed in the Gospel of John.
 However, some scholars disagree, locating pre-existent and divine Christology within the Pauline epistles and synoptic gospels.

-Ehrman points out another problem (which he calls "particularly clear") concerning on which day Jesus was crucified.
-Mark 14 has Jesus and his disciples eating the Passover meal together.
-Jesus is then arrested that night, and early the next morning he is put on trial and quickly crucified.
-According to the John gospel, Jesus also has a last meal with his disciples, and is crucified the following day, the "day of Preparation for the Passover".
+Ehrman points out that while Mark 14 has Jesus crucified the morning after the Passover, John has Jesus crucified on the following day, the "day of Preparation for the Passover".
 Ehrman suggests the John author changed the day for theological reasons: John is the only gospel that explicitly identifies Jesus as the "Lamb of God", so has Jesus dying on the same day as the Passover lambs.
+Ancient compositional practices involved chronological displacement and compression, with even reliable biographers like Plutarch displaying them.

 Some apologists have noted that "day of Preparation for the Passover" might refer to the Sabbath Preparation Day that occurs during the Passover week (i.e., Friday), thus dissolving the apparent contradiction between Mark 14 and John 19:14.